fernandorpm/mischiefer/README.md

 # Mischiefer
 > A free, lightweight, and open-source CSS Framework with inbuilt light and dark themes.
 Let's cause some mischief!

+## Community
+Join [our Discord community](https://discord.gg/axujHduV) in order to be on pair with us!

+## Supporters and Sponsors
+Right now we have none of them! :disappointed:
+But here's the list of our [Supporters](./Supporters.md)!

 ## Installation
 Mischiefer can be imported into your project in different ways, but in most cases, it will follow the regular HTML structure: